JoseRoca/AfxNova/docs/File Management /File Procedures.md

 ```
 FUNCTION AfxPathFindSuffixArray (BYREF wszPath AS WSTRING, BYVAL apwszSuffix AS WSTRING PTR PTR, _
-   BYVAL iArraySize AS LONG) AS CWSTR
+   BYVAL iArraySize AS LONG) AS DWSTRING
 ```

 | Parameter  | Description |